RocketLeagueMapmaking/RL-docs/docs/guide/udk/02_udk_basics.md

 #### Name Your Project <Badge text="important" type="tip"/>

-Go to File > Save All and pick a good name for the project.
+Go to File > Save Current and pick a good name for the project.
 Mine is called CeilingGoal.
 It is saved inside `{UDK Folder}\UDKGame\Content\Maps\CeilingGoal\.`

 :::warning
 Many things will not work properly if you have spaces in the project name, so either use camelCase, snake_case, or what3ver_MAKESxSENSE-toYou.
 :::

 [Here](https://drive.google.com/file/d/1_SRltyPZXlqwuA4s2rHA5H8GgMOiSqk-/view?usp=sharing) is another set of meshes to get you going.
 I fine-tuned the UVs so that they look reasonably good with no materials.
 You may use these or the ones inside Park_P.upk.
+If your UDK setup has the fully Dummy Assets package, this will be inside `{UDK Folder}\UDKGame\Content\DummyAssets\Maps\BeckwithPark`

 ### Project Settings